Sukhamanpreet/Portfolio-Project-1/README.md

 An end-to-end data analysis portfolio project: raw data → cleaning → EDA → interactive Excel dashboard.
-Built to demonstrate a full analyst workflow using Python (pandas) for data prep and Excel (formulas + charts, no macros) for analysis and reporting.
+Built to demonstrate a full analyst workflow using Python (pandas) for data prep and Excel for analysis and reporting.

 **[Download the workbook: `Superstore_Sales_Analysis.xlsx`](./Superstore_Sales_Analysis.xlsx)** ·